-When it comes to creating calls to action in your email campaigns, there are generally two options: Adding buttons, or using simple hypertext links.
+There are generally two options for creating calls to action in your email campaigns: adding buttons or using simple hypertext links.

 In our own testing, we’ve found that using buttons is a better approach, and we were able to get 27% increase in click-throughs by using a button instead of a text link.

 However, this isn’t necessarily applicable for all campaigns.
 For instance, SitePoint’s newsletter gets an amazing click-through rate from using simple text links.